kixxauth/dotfiles/README.md

     bin/deploy

-The only files deployed will be Vim files, .gitignore, and .bashrc; the rest of the files in this repo are for reference only.
+This will deploy the .bashrc file as ~/.profile on a Mac.
+The only files deployed will be Vim files, .gitignore, and .profile | .bashrc; the rest of the files in this repo are for reference only.

 *Kris*